 After attending her last National Championship in 2014, Aussie retired to back yard life and the new sport of Barn Hunt.
 At the age of 14 1/2 she passed away in 2016.

-I am currently competing with my oldest Border Collie, Fly, has recently been retired from agility as her aging body doesn't agree with the speed she keeps running.
+My oldest Border Collie, Fly, has recently been retired from agility as her aging body doesn't agree with the speed she keeps running.
 She began competing in 2009.
-She's done extremely well and is currently competing at the Master level of AKC.
+She's done extremely well and was competing at the Master level of AKC.
 She has also dabbled in USDAA, NADAC and CPE.
 She attended the Border Collie Specialty a few times for both agility and herding.
 She also attended the CPE Nationals in 2018 .
 She and I also began learning to herd sheep together and found it really exciting and fun, so much so that we now have sheep at Dogwood!
 Fly loved agility but working sheep was a thrill also.
 Fly lived to the wonderful age of 15yr and passed away in 2022.

 In April 2010 I added another aussie to the household, Superior's Razzle Dazzle aka Dazzle.
 He was quite the sassy boy and was a joy to do agility with.
 He started competing in 2011 and progressed to the Master level in AKC.
 If you didn't see Dazzle's runs you certainly heard them!
 He loved to bark!!
 Sadly, Dazzle died way too early from liver failure.
 He went to the Rainbow Bridge in November 2017.